al-jimenez/g/README.md

 g is a Bash function - g g is a shortcut for git (i.e.: 'g status' = 'git status') and a preprocessor with option switches for my most commonly used git commands

 ## Use
 Use this and customize it with your most used git commands.
-I use this as a menu to remind my old man brain what I need to do next an what options I have to execute.
+I use this as a menu to remind my old man brain what I need to do next and what options I have to execute.

 ### OS
 Used / created for macOS bash but can be modified for other OS.